 As local government, we have an important role in facilitating our city's climate action.
 We can mobilise others, facilitate connections and raise our community's awareness of the implications of climate change.
-Hutt City Council influences city-wide emissions through incentives, providing information, regulation and the construction and maintenance of infrastructure - such as roads and cycleways.
+Through incentives, providing information, regulation and the construction and maintenance of infrastructure such as roads, cycleways and Silverstream landfill, Hutt City Council also influences city-wide emissions.